-Almost 3,000 children have been cut off from treatment for moderate and severe acute malnutrition in southern Gaza, according to UNICEF reporting.
-The ongoing conflict has disrupted food supplies, pushing Gaza towards a potential famine.
+More than 8,000 children have been diagnosed with malnutrition, according to the United Nations.
+The ongoing conflict has disrupted food supplies, pushing thousands towards a potential famine.
 The destruction of infrastructure, overcrowding in shelters and the rise of malnutrition cases have heightened the risk of the spread of infectious diseases.
 Limited access to clean water and sanitation facilities has further compounded this issue, increasing the prevalence of diseases such as diarrhoea and respiratory infections.

-Patients are trapped amid an ongoing conflict with no end in sight.
+People are trapped amid an ongoing conflict with no end in sight.
 Prolonged and repetitive exposure to traumatic events severely impacts the mental health of the population.
-Mental health services are severely limited, with many people, including children, in need of psychosocial support due to the trauma and stress of living in a war zone.
+UNICEF reports that nearly all of Gaza's 1.2 million children urgently need mental health support, and 70% of adults are battling depression according to the World Bank.
+Mental health services are severely limited and yet an overwhelming proportion of the population in need of psychosocial support due to the trauma of conflict.

 – Ahmed El Najjar, Anera Medical Donations Officer, Gaza –

-IHP have sent three shipments of essential medicines and medical supplies in partnership with Anera.
-These shipments are supporting over 122,000 patients.
+IHP have sent four shipments of essential medicines and medical supplies in partnership with Anera.
+These shipments are supporting over 140,000 patients.

-With the increasing scale of the crisis across the region, we continue to respond to urgent medical needs and have a further nine shipments in development that will support more than 250,000 patients over the next few months.
+With the increasing scale of the crisis across the region, we continue to respond to urgent medical needs and have further shipments in development that will support more than hundreds of thousands of patients over the coming months.

 We are working tirelessly to source and send more medicines to meet the growing needs.
 We urgently need your support to continue this life-saving work.
 Will you help us bring hope and better access to health to those affected by this crisis?